 Gently invert the infusion bag containing the diluted Soliris solution to ensure thorough mixing of the product and diluent.
 Discard any unused portion left in a vial, as the product contains no preservatives.

-The Soliris admixture should be administered by intravenous infusion over 35 minutes via gravity feed, a syringe-type pump, or an infusion pump.
+Administer the Soliris admixture by intravenous infusion over 35 minutes in adults and 1 to 4 hours in pediatric patients via gravity feed, a syringe-type pump, or an infusion pump.
 Admixed solutions of Soliris are stable for 24 hours at 2-8° C (36-46° F) and at room temperature.

 If an adverse reaction occurs during the administration of Soliris, the infusion may be slowed or stopped at the discretion of the physician.
-If the infusion is slowed, the total infusion time should not exceed two hours.
+If the infusion is slowed, the total infusion time should not exceed two hours in adults.
 Monitor the patient for at least one hour following completion of the infusion for signs or symptoms of an infusion reaction.

-Soliris is supplied as 300 mg single-use vials each containing 30 mL of 10 mg/mL sterile, preservative-free eculizumab solution.
+Soliris is supplied as 300 mg single-dose vials each containing 30 mL of 10 mg/mL sterile, preservative-free eculizumab solution.

 Storage And Handling

-Soliris (eculizumab) is supplied as 300 mg single-use vials containing 30 mL of 10 mg/mL sterile, preservative-free Soliris solution per vial.
+Soliris (eculizumab) is supplied as 300 mg single-dose vials containing 30 mL of 10 mg/mL sterile, preservative-free Soliris solution per vial.

 DO NOT FREEZE.
 DO NOT SHAKE.